SaaS

 Davis is also the managing partner at Interplay Ventures—a New York City-based innovation hub that incubates, cofounds, and invests in burgeoning companies of all kinds.
 It’s one of the largest providers of services to venture-backed businesses in the United States, from basement start-ups to public companies.

-Mark Peter Davis Venture Capital Saas In the past eight years, Davis and his team have worked with tens of thousands of new businesses.
+Mark Peter Davis Venture Capital SaaS In the past eight years, Davis and his team have worked with tens of thousands of new businesses.

 “If you’re not in the venture capital market, you’re probably less aware of how many people are trying to start things,” he says.
 “It’s very inspiring because even if a small percentage of them hit, society will be changed and be better for it.”